 If you experience this, change your printer driver to another local default printer and restart Origin.

-Make sure you have installed the most up-to-date patch (service release) available for your Origin version.
-You may use Help: Check for Updates to check for a patch, or go to our website to download the patch as an EXE or ZIP file.
+Make sure you have installed the most up-to-date patch (service release) available for your Origin version, or latest version available.
+You may use Help: Get Hekp Files/Check for Updates to check for a patch/version, or go to our website to download the patch/version as an EXE or ZIP file.

 - Choose Window: Script Window from Origin menu

 - Enter script blow in the Script Window and press Enter to delete OCTemp folder so OriginC will use all new source files

 If deleting temporary files does not help, go to Step 8.

 Step 8: Change User Files Folder